retrocomputacion/retrobbs/readme.md

   - *Librosa* module replaced by *audioread* and use of *FFmpeg* audio filters, PCM streaming no longers uses mu-law compression.
   - Removed legacy RAW audio streaming code.
   - Fixed broken **AUDIOLIBRARY** formatting when a filename contains non-Latin characters.
   - Fixed broken Streamlink support.
-Added Twitch stream example to `config.ini`
+Added Twitch stream example to configuration file
   - **SLIDESHOW** now plays PCM audio for the correct amount of time.
   - SIDStreaming flushes the input buffer when the stream is canceled.
   - Fixed board/inbox message list order, changed from newest thread first to thread with newest message first.